-It’s January and little do I know it but I am about to embark on the most angsty journey of my life so far.
+It’s January and little do I know but I am about to embark on the most anxious journey of my life so far.
 I am 27 years old and just found out I am pregnant for the second time.
 I should be ecstatic and I am.
 However, reality sets in and I can feel the nerves and anxiety start to swell, the reason being that three months earlier I had a miscarriage.

-I would definitely recommend meditation to anyone that is going through any sort of lifestyle change.
+I would definitely recommend meditation to anyone who is going through any sort of lifestyle change.
 It really can help with everything from loss to relocation.
 I would always recommend trying different styles to see which works best for you and always remember that wherever you are and whatever you are doing it is always with you.
 Simply take a few minutes to just close your eyes and concentrate on your breath.
 It has the power to change situations and thoughts like nothing else.